 Lawyers for car accidents have the training to negotiate and defend their clients’ rights.
 They often know and can handle tactics employed by insurance companies.
 They can also help guide you through the settlement or litigation processes with the other driver and their counsel.
 Even if the other driver caused the accident and your injuries, they might dread the financial repercussions and try to avoid a fair settlement.

 An experienced car accident lawyer can properly assess your claim and inform you objectively whether you received an adequate settlement that will save you time.
 If efforts to settle don’t lead to a successful resolution, litigation is usually the next step.

 Litigation involves complicated legal procedures and a lot of paperwork.
 Your car accident injury lawyer can gather necessary evidence, such as police reports, accident reports, eyewitness statements, photos, videos, and expert opinions.
 They can also work through the paperwork to resolve the claim and expedite recovering damages from the other party.

 Most importantly, lawyers for car accidents work for a contingency fee, which means you don’t have to pay any attorney’s fees unless they win your case.
 So you don’t have to worry about incurring extra legal expenses before you get compensated for your injuries.

 In Texas, the statute of limitations for car accidents is two years, so you must contact an experienced car accident lawyer as soon as possible to receive the compensation you deserve.

-If you or someone you know has been in a car accident and you’re not sure what to do about getting justice and compensation, get a free consultation with a top Texas car accident lawyer at Patino Law Firm, and soon you’ll have the advice you need.
+If you or someone you know has been in a car accident and you’re not sure what to do about getting justice and compensation, get a free consultation with a top McAllen car accident lawyer at Patino Law Firm, and soon you’ll have the advice you need.

 Patino Law Firm